obinna-nweke/wine-data-analysis/README.md

 - Dimensionality Reduction (PCA)
 - Clustering Algorithms
 - Regression
+- Resources

 ## Project Overview
 This project aims to analyze a dataset of wine samples to identify patterns and predict wine preferences based on the number of bottles, considering their physicochemical properties.

 ![image](https://github.com/obinna-nweke/wine-data-analysis/assets/152950827/9b1c7ed4-2110-4d15-8663-02d84243f580)